Here are some interesting articles we received and discovered this past week…

 District Deeds Synopsis:

-Now for the Quote of the Week:
+Now for our Quote of the Week:

-Have a Great Week!
+Have a great week!!!

 - Your family has been injured by the San Diego Unified School District, go to the District Deeds Complaint Forms page to find instructions to fight for your Civil Rights!